CIMR-Algos/MultiParameter_ATBD_V2/book/definitions.md

     The Total Water Vapor {term}`TWV` is a measure of the amount of water vapor in the atmosphere along a atmospheric column.
 It is usually expressed in kg/m^3.

 Wind Speed
-    The Wind Speed {term}`WSP` is the speed of the wind in arbitrary direction.
+    The Wind Speed {term}`WS` is the speed of the wind in arbitrary direction.
 It is usually expressed in m/s.
 ```